stevendanna/screen/README.md

 License and Author
 ==================

-- Author:: Joshua Timberman <joshua@opscode.com>
+- Author:: Joshua Timberman <joshua@chef.io>
 - Author:: Allan Espinosa
-- Copyright:: 2008-2012, Opscode, Inc
+- Copyright:: 2008-2012, Chef Software, Inc

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.